kyranet/canvas-constructor/README.md

 And now, you have created an image with a kitten in the background and some centred text in the bottom of it.

-If you experience issues with `@napi-rs/canvas`, `skia-canvas`, or `canvas`, please refer to their respective package repositories, this package is just a convenient wrapper for the two.
+If you experience issues with `@napi-rs/canvas`, `skia-canvas`, or `canvas`, please refer to their respective package repositories, this package is just a convenient wrapper for the three.